This country-specific Q&A provides an overview to tax laws and regulations that may occur in United States.

 Can awards be made subject to performance criteria, vesting schedules and forfeiture?

-US equity awards are universally subject to performance criteria, vesting schedules and forfeiture provisions.
+Other than ESPPs, US equity awards are universally subject to vesting schedules and forfeiture provisions, and often to performance criteria.

-US public companies typically grant a portion of equity as time-based RSUs with the remainder (particularly for senior executives) as performance-based stock units or “PSUs.”
+US public companies typically grant a portion of equity as time-based RSUs with the remainder (particularly for senior executives) as PSUs.
 PSUs vest over time, but performance thresholds such as those based upon relative total shareholder return (“TSR”) must also be reached for a pay out to be made.

-Vesting of awards at private companies is usually time-based, but some private companies now require an exit event such as a sale or initial public offering for an equity award to vest.
-Private equity-backed companies typically require an exit event for participant liquidity with a substantial portion of equity subject to attainment of pre-established multiple of invested capital (“MOIC”) and/or internal rate return (“IRR”) thresholds for vesting.
+Vesting of awards at private companies is usually time-based, but some private companies require an exit event such as a sale or initial public offering for an equity award to vest.
+Private equity-backed companies typically require an exit event for participants to obtain liquidity with a substantial portion of equity subject to attainment of pre-established multiple of invested capital (“MOIC”) and/or internal rate return (“IRR”) thresholds for vesting.

 Share rights and shares are typically subject to forfeiture in the US upon termination of employment prior to satisfaction of time-based or performance-based vesting conditions.
 A participant’s rights to shares that do not vest because a time-based or performance-based condition is not satisfied will lapse.